HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 #### State

 The state a feature is in, representing if it is activated or not.
-A more detailed description is provided below.
+A more detailed description is provided in the [Feature States] section.

 #### Evaluation interval
 [Evaluation interval]: #evaluation-interval